How To Not Be Socially Awkward: Is It Possible?

 If you or someone you know is experiencing suicidal thoughts, help is available.
 The National Suicide Prevention Lifeline can be reached at 1-800-273-8255 and is available 24/7, or you can text the word “HOME” to 741741 to reach the Crisis Text Line.

-Getting help to not be socially awkward
+Getting mental health treatment to be less socially awkward and uncomfortable

 When addressing social anxiety, professionals have successfully used cognitive behavioral therapy to give an individual back their sense of confidence and control.
 This kind of therapy acts to permanently change neural pathways through directed attention and exercise, effectively introducing healthy behaviors or thoughts in place of maladaptive ones.